ono-midori/ono-midori.github.io/techs/zguide.md

 The client explains:

 - Workers run on various kinds of hardware, but they are all able to handle any task.
 There are several hundred workers per cluster, and as many as a dozen clusters in total.
 - Clients create tasks for workers.
 Each task is an independent unit of work and all the client wants is to find an available worker, and send it the task, as soon as possible.
-There will be a lot of clients and they’ll come and go arbitrarily.
+There will be a lot of clients and they'll come and go arbitrarily.
 - The real difficulty is to be able to add and remove clusters at any time.
 A cluster can leave or join the cloud instantly, bringing all its workers and clients with it.
-- If there are no workers in their own cluster, clients’ tasks will go off to other available workers in the cloud.
+- If there are no workers in their own cluster, clients' tasks will go off to other available workers in the cloud.
 - Clients send out one task at a time, waiting for a reply.
-If they don’t get an answer within X seconds, they’ll just send out the task again.
-This isn’t our concern; the client API does it already.
+If they don't get an answer within X seconds, they'll just send out the task again.
+This isn't our concern; the client API does it already.
 - Workers process one task at a time; they are very simple beasts.
 If they crash, they get restarted by whatever script started them.

 So we double-check to make sure that we understood this correctly:

 - “There will be some kind of super-duper network interconnect between clusters, right?”, we ask.
-The client says, “Yes, of course, we’re not idiots.”
+The client says, “Yes, of course, we're not idiots.”
 - “What kind of volumes are we talking about?”, we ask.
 The client replies, “Up to a thousand clients per cluster, each doing at most ten requests per second.
 Requests are small, and replies are also small, no more than 1K bytes each.”

 So we do a little calculation and see that this will work nicely over plain TCP.
 2,500 clients x 10/second x 1,000 bytes x 2 directions = 50MB/sec or 400Mb/sec, not a problem for a 1Gb network.

-It’s a straightforward problem that requires no exotic hardware or protocols, just some clever routing algorithms and careful design.
+It's a straightforward problem that requires no exotic hardware or protocols, just some clever routing algorithms and careful design.
 We start by designing one cluster (one data center) and then we figure out how to connect clusters together.

 #### Architecture of a Single Cluster

 Workers and clients are synchronous.
 We want to use the load balancing pattern to route tasks to workers.
 Workers are all identical; our facility has no notion of different services.
 Workers are anonymous; clients never address them directly.
 We make no attempt here to provide guaranteed delivery, retry, and so on.

-For reasons we already examined, clients and workers won’t speak to each other directly.
+For reasons we already examined, clients and workers won't speak to each other directly.
 It makes it impossible to add or remove nodes dynamically.
 So our basic model consists of the request-reply message broker we saw earlier.

 ![](./pics/zmq/fig39.png)